-The administration of prescribed medication to a student during school hours in accordance with the direction of a parent or family physician will be permitted only when failure to take such medicine would jeopardize the health of the student and/or the student would not be able to attend school if the medicine were not available during school hours.
+The administration of prescribed medication to a student during school hours in accordance with the direction of a parent and family physician will be permitted only when failure to take such medicine would jeopardize the health of the student and/or the student would not be able to attend school if the medicine were not available during school hours.

 If possible, medications should not be given during school hours - medications should be administered at home, either before or after school hours.
-If this is not possible, the parent may request school staff to administer medication at the scheduled time.
 Every effort should be made by the parent and their physician to schedule the administering of medication, whenever possible, at times during which the student is not in school; thus eliminating disruption to the student's school day and maximizing his/her participation in the learning process.